-In 1922, the school was dedicated and classed began on a complete twelve year course of study.
+In 1922, the school was dedicated and classes began on a complete twelve year course of study.
 Mr. L. G. Hackbarth became superintendent.
 The following year the State Board of Education approved the school to the accredited list of high schools.

 From the beginning, in 1912 to the present, the spirit of the community has been with the school.
 The classes have always increased, especially in the high school department, which now has students from all the adjoining townships.

-the school now serves as a common interest to many township.
+The school now serves as a common interest to many township.
 The glad hand of welcome is extended to one and all students that choose to come.
 The enrollment in high school is ever increasing.
 The present attendance is ninety-five.
 In another year the school is expected to pass into the class A. Only five additional students and another school milestone will be reached.

-the present school board consisting of William Landseidel, Ben Neessen, John Doyen, Henry Lutterman and J. L. Lutterman, D. Claassen, secretary, Geo.
+The present school board consisting of William Landseidel, Ben Neessen, John Doyen, Henry Lutterman and J. L. Lutterman, D. Claassen, secretary, Geo.
 H. Geerdes treasurer, extends to the community thankful greetings for the faithfulness and assistance that the community always renders.
 And it is their hope that generations to come will carry on the spirit and that the school will make itself a name in the history of our state and nation.

 --The Grundy Register (Grundy Center, Iowa), 13 November 1931, pg 38